NVIDIA/aistore/docs/switch_https.md

 Here's a quick sequence with detailed comments inline.

+But first:

+> **Operational note**: As with any cluster-wide configuration change that rebuilds cluster metadata (e.g., cluster map a.k.a.
+Smap), it is good practice to periodically back up cluster-level metadata (BMD, Smap, configuration).
+This is not specific to HTTP <=> HTTPS.

 ## From HTTP to HTTPS

 This assumes that [X.509 certificate already exists](getting_started.md#setting-up-https-locally) and the (HTTP-based) cluster is up and running.
 All we need to do at this point is switch it to HTTPS.